Ballanium/Ballanium/README.md

 - Hi, I’m @Ballanium.
-- I’m interested in learning how to hack proficiently (ethically).
+- I’m interested in learning how to program proficiently.
 - Currently diving into networking fundamentals.